Volunteer/Intern

 Volunteers are a critical part of Turning Point’s services.
 Through the aid of volunteers, we extend our reach well beyond what our staff could provide alone.
 Volunteers have a real impact, either through direct work with survivors of domestic and intimate partner abuse or by serving in many other indirect ways.
 Some opportunities involve just a few hours each month, some a few hours a week, some are on an “as-needed” basis.

-Providing services to survivors and their families
+Providing services for survivors and their families:

-"Indirect Service" is how we describe the number of ways people can help without directly providing counseling and advocacy services to survivors and their families.
 Opportunities include: helping at health/community fairs, organizing/picking up donations, bundling outreach materials, dropping off outreach materials, data entry, creative writing, special event planning, landscaping, gardening, and building repairs.

 For ALL Volunteers and Interns, you must successfully:

-• Complete a minimum of 45 hours of domestic violence training and practicum as required by the PCADV (Pennsylvania Coalition Against Domestic Violence).
-This training is a hybrid of online courses, exams, and remote instructor training.
+• If chosen to move forward with providing services with our survivors and their families, you will be required to complete our “New Advocate Training”: which includes 45 hours of domestic and intimate partner training as well as 5 hours of practicum time that is required standard by PCADV (Pennsylvania Coalition Against Domestic Violence).
+This training is a hybrid of online courses, exams, and in person/remote instructor training.

 Human Resources